Norcia: Main sights

+On 30 October 2016, a 6.6 magnitude earthquake with an epicenter near Norcia destroyed the nave of the main basilica as well as the town's cathedral, with only the façade remaining.
+In December 2021, the basilica began to be reconstructed with the use of original materials and the integration of earthquake-resistant technology.
+Reconstruction was completed on 30 October 2025.

 The Renaissance church of Santa Maria Argentea is the Duomo or cathedral.
 It holds some works by Flemish masters, a richly decorated altar by Duquesnoy, a Madonna and Saints by Pomarancio, and a St Vicent Ferrer and the Sick (1756) by Giuseppe Paladini.

 The Gothic church of Sant'Agostino (14th century) has many votive frescoes of St Roch and St Sebastian.
 San Francesco, from the same century has a notable portal, surmounted by a Gothic rose window, with pink and white stone decorations.

 A fortress, the Castellina was built in 1555–1563 as the residence of the Papal governors, as designed by Giacomo Barozzi da Vignola.
 It now houses a small museum with Roman and medieval artifacts, and documents of the Middle Ages and later periods.